 However, we find that buying a flash from the same brand as your camera is the best option when it comes to compatibility.
 For instance, If you use the Canon Speedlite 430EX III-RT Flash on a Canon camera, it will adjust accordingly depending on your camera’s focal length.

 Flash zoom refers to the amount of area that your flash covers when taking photos.
 As a real estate photographer, you need to be precise with what you capture.
-This means that you need to minimize light on areas that you do not need in the photograph.
+This means that you need to be able to direct and focus the light on specific areas you want lit.

 Therefore, you need flashes with precise zoom settings.
-That way, you can only spread out light to the side on a wide arrange but narrow down everything on telephoto settings.
+This way, you can widely cast the light to the sides on a wide-angle photos and narrow the light in on specific items with telephoto settings.

 The Godox V850II has the biggest zoom range of 20mm to 200mm.